utopia-foss/utopia/README.md

         brew update && brew install parallelstl
         ```

 1. Enter the Utopia build directory, and call CMake again.
+This time, enable the use of multithreading with the `MULTITHREADING` option:

     ```bash
     cd build
-    cmake ..
+    cmake -DMULTITHREADING=On ..
     ```

-    **Note:** If you installed ParallelSTL on **macOS** via **Homebrew**, specify the path to the installation in `/usr/local/Cellar/`:
+    **Note:** If you installed ParallelSTL on **macOS** via **Homebrew**, additionally specify the path to the installation in `/usr/local/Cellar/`:

     ```bash
-    cmake -DParallelSTL_ROOT=/usr/local/Cellar/parallelstl/<version>/ ..
+    cmake -DMULTITHREADING=On -DParallelSTL_ROOT=/usr/local/Cellar/parallelstl/<version>/ ..
     ```

     Make sure to replace `<version>` with the version installed on your machine; use `brew list parallelstl` to find the correct path.

-    You will only have to add this path to the CMake call **once**.
+    You will only have to add the additional options to the CMake call **once**.
-    It will be stored until you delete the contents of the build directory.
+    They will be stored until you delete the contents of the build directory.

     At the end of its output, CMake should now report that the "Multithreading" feature has been enabled.
+    If the requirements for multithreading are not met, however, the build will fail.

 1. Re-compile the models.
 Inside the build directory, call